Ana Toepel and Deborah Fleischer, Green Impact, March 2018

 Transportation Greens the Shuttle Fleet with Electric Buses

 Another high priority strategy to reduce GHG emissions in UCSF’s CAP, to help meet the carbon neutrality goal by 2025, is to expand the number of clean zero carbon emissions vehicles in the university’s fleet.
+A Bloomberg article states that 1,000 battery-powered buses on the road saves about 500 gallons of fuel.
 In FY17, 17.8% of UCSF’s total fleet was zero emission vehicles (ZEVs) and hybrids.
 Six all-electric SMART cars replaced Enforcement Operations vehicles, two all-electric passenger vans for shuttle operations were acquired, and a contract for 15 new Build Your Dreams (BYD) electric transit buses was negotiated.

 As reported by Derrick Tyler, UCSF’s Campus Fleet Manager, 13 of the 15 BYD electric buses have arrived and are “road ready” to be put into service this summer (with two more on the way).
 They are larger than the current shuttles, carrying up to 40 passengers, and they are also heavier and stronger, which is important due to how much these vehicles are in use.
 UCSF’s shuttles are run like a transit service, serving five campus locations and running all day with consistent, multiple routes.
 They are the UCSF community’s primary mode of transportation between campuses; 80% of people making these trips use the shuttle service.
 This results in approximately 8,000 riders boarding the shuttle network each day, or just over 2 million each year.